It’s important to report sexual misconduct.

 Shenandoah University strongly encourages and supports prompt reporting of sexual misconduct.
 Prompt reporting allows victims to connect with resources and helps contribute to a safe campus environment.
 Instances of sexual misconduct may be a violation of both university policy and the law.
 Victims are encouraged to report complaints of sexual misconduct to university officials and local law enforcement.
 Law enforcement officials can explain the procedures for pursuing a criminal investigation of sexual misconduct.

 Reports of sexual misconduct can lead to discipline under the Shenandoah University Sexual Misconduct Policy and may be prosecuted under Virginia criminal statutes by the Commonwealth Attorney’s office.
-Even if the criminal justice authorities choose not to prosecute, university officials can pursue disciplinary action that may result in dismissal from the university.
+The university can pursue disciplinary action that may result in dismissal from the university, even if no criminal charges are pursued.

-Investigations can take up to 60 calendar days following receipt of the complaint.
+Investigations may take between 60-90 calendar days following receipt of the complaint.
 Factors that might impair the timing of the investigation include the complexity and severity of the sexual misconduct, the number and availability of witnesses, or the need to identify and acquire physical or other evidence.
 Individuals who feel they have experienced sexual misconduct may file criminal charges through the criminal justice system.

-For additional information regarding the investigation and resolution processes, please refer to Shenandoah University’s Procedures on Sexual Misconduct
+For additional information regarding the investigation and resolution processes, please refer to Title IX Sexual Harassment Policy and Procedures

 Retaliation is prohibited.
 The Title IX Coordinator will investigate any reported acts of harassment or intimidation, including any act of reprisal, interference, restraint or penalty (overt or covert) against any Shenandoah student or employee who is party to a complaint or associated with the proceedings described in this policy, including witnesses and members of the hearing panel.